cynici/cynici.github.io/_posts/2020-06-12-git_workflow.md

 Configure git push to use upstream, `git config --global push.default upstream` Otherwise you'll get an error on coe-release

 1. git clone {repo\_url}
-1. Start a new branch tracking main, `code-on FEAT-xyz` (use issue reference)
+1. Start a new adhoc branch tracking main, `code-on FEAT-xyz` (use issue reference)
 1. Stage and commit locally, `git commit -a -m "meaningful commit message"`.
 Repeat as necessary.
 1. Push to remote with the same branch name as the current local branch.
 Create remote branch if it doesn't exist.  `code-push`
 1. Create a pull request in Github.com parlance (or merge request in Gitlab)
 1. Repeat git commit, code-push as necessary to gain PR approval
-1. After PR is approved, rebase your branch on top of the latest main `git pull --rebase` (equivalent to git fetch + git rebase)
+1. After PR is approved, squash multiple commits and rebase your branch on top of the latest main `git pull --rebase` (equivalent to git fetch + git rebase)
-1. Force update remote adhoc branch, `code-push -f`
+1. [Force update safely](https://blog.gitbutler.com/git-tips-2-new-stuff-in-git/#safe-force-pushing) remote adhoc branch, `code-push --force-with-lease`
-1. Release to remote main, remove loxal and remote adhoc branch `code-release`
+1. Release to remote main, remove local and remote adhoc branch `code-release`

 ### references